Infinity 8500 vs 8800 Massage Chair Review

 Waist & Spine

-As you can see, the models have more similarities than differences, with the key one being the fact that "Dual Action or Combination" is offered in the Infinity 8500, and 8500 X3 has more auto massage programs.
+As you can see, the models have more similarities than differences, with the key one being the fact that “Dual Action or Combination” is offered in the Infinity 8500, and the 8500 X3 has more auto massage programs.

 The other thing worth mentioning here is the presence of music sync on all three.
 While this isn’t a massage technique per se, some people enjoy it as it ties the rollers to the music function, allowing them to move to the beat.